ShadowDara/checkstaticfiles/README.md

 ## Disclaimer

-this module is develepment andNOT stable yet
+this module is develepment and NOT stable yet

 ## TODO
 - [ ] add option for ignore paths
 - [ ] add option to add files via the extension `(*.html)`
+- [ ] compress the raw json data (no space and tabs)